Dimitry4Now/golang_starter/README.md

 ## About the Project

 I've been planning on learning the Go programming language for a long time now, and I finally decided to do so.
 What better way to learn than by doing?
-I started this as a base for any future projects, including this one.
+I started this as a base for any future projects.

 ---